eilccn/2d-object-recognition/README.md

 s = save .png of image
 spacebar = original image

-for simply observing specific features that will be extracted: t = thresholding m = morphological filtering c = connected components region segmentation
+for simply displaying methodologies to be used in feature extraction: t = thresholding m = morphological filtering c = connected components region segmentation